EdouardDidier/DissiBot/README.md

 # DissiBot

-A music bot that stream music from YouTube to voice chat.
+A music bot that streams music from YouTube to voice chat.

 ## Presentation

 Users can request songs to the bot via fuzzy search or direct YouTube link using the command `!request`.
 The bot will then join the channel and start broadcast requested music.
-Music can be add or remove to the playlist.
+Music can be added or remove to the playlist.
 The bot can display information on the playlist and the song being played.
-Once the the end of the playlist is reached, the bot will disconnect from the channel.
+Once the end of the playlist is reached, the bot will disconnect from the channel.

-Users can obtain the list of avalaible commands with the `!help` command :
+Users can obtain the list of available commands with the `!help` command:
 ![](docs/ExampleHelp.png)

-_Example of interaction with the bot :_
+_Example of interaction with the bot:_
 ![](docs/Example.png)

 ## Dependencies